Re: Peirce List • Jerry Chandler

 It is above all important to understand that Peirce’s concept of a sign relation is defined at a higher order of abstraction than any notion of causal or temporal order.

-A sign relation is a structure that can generate temporal sequences of signs that make up a semiotic process but there is no necessary temporal order associated with the relational domains
+A sign relation is a structure which can generate the temporal sequences of signs making up a semiotic process but there is no necessary temporal order associated with the relational domains

 nor with the roles of objects, signs, and interpretant signs in any triple of the form

-As it happens, generative relationships between a generating structure and a generated class of structures are very common throughout mathematics and hardly unique to semiotics.
+As it happens, generative relationships between a generating structure and a generated class of structures are very common throughout mathematics and not unique to semiotics.

 References